pjcrann219/CS-539-RoadSignDetection/README.md

 # II.
 Dataset

 In this project we utilized the full Road Sign Detection Dataset from Kaggle https://www.kaggle.com/datasets/andrewmvd/road-sign-detection consisting of 4 classes of images of different road signs.
 Additionally we incorporated images from the GRSTB dataset which is a well known dataset for various German road sign images.
+This diverse dataset consists of 43 different classes, however we selected 4 of which were consistent with the classes of our other dataset to compare the performance.

 # III.
 Methodology